 Past Simple: Questions

-Much like its simple present partners, ‘did’ helps in making questions and negative sentences.
-Both yes/no and wh- questions in simple past need ‘did’.
-Making yes/no questions in simple past is simple; you need ‘did’ at the beginning of your question, followed by the subject and the simple form of your main verb.
+Much like its simple present partners, 'did' helps in making questions and negative sentences.
+Both yes/no and wh- question in simple past need 'did.'
+Making yes/no questions in simple past is simple; you need 'did' at the beginning of your question, followed by the subject and the simple form of your main verb.
 Take a look at these examples:

 You can make wh- questions to ask for information about the past, but you need wh- words first, including what, when, where, who, how, why.
 In order to make wh- questions, you use a wh- word at the beginning, followed by 'did' and the subject.
 The main verb comes after, and you should remember that it is always in simple form.
 Take a look at the following examples:

-Like ‘do’, ‘did’ is both a main verb and an auxiliary verb.
+'Did' can both be the main verb and the auxiliary verb.
 Look at this example: